The best diet for dogs

 The following is a list of (possible) supplemental foods that can be added to the dog’s diet, depending on their breed, size, and preference:

-As I stated, whenever you make changes to a dog’s diet there may alterations in their bowel habits, usually in the form of diarrhea.
-Keep an eye on their stools, and if the looseness doesn’t resolve make sure that they are getting enough cartilage and bone, which acts like fibre to bind them up.
-In a similar fashion, you can add some more plant fibre to the diet, such as quinoa or brown rice.
-In most cases, however, these alterations in bowel function resolve in a few days.
-Some foods such as liver are also notorious for causing looseness of the stool, and if bowel control is an issue, make sure to only feed small amounts of liver at a time.
+Whenever you make changes to a dog’s diet, there may be alterations in bowel habits, usually in the form of diarrhea.
+Keep an eye on their stools.
+If looseness doesn’t resolve, make sure they are getting enough cartilage and bone, which acts like fibre to bind them up.
+You can also add more plant fibre to the diet, such as quinoa or brown rice.
+In most cases, these alterations resolve in a few days.
+Some foods, such as liver, are notorious for causing loose stools, so if bowel control is an issue, feed only small amounts at a time.

 If you decide to feed your dog starchy foods, remember that dogs don’t naturally accumulate tartar or plaque on their teeth.
-Comprised of a biofilm produced by lactic acid bacteria, the tartar-forming bacteria are fueled primarily by dietary carbohydrates.
-Thus, if you are going to feed your dog starchy foods like rice, you will have to follow-up with some tooth brushing.
-On a diet of raw meat, bone and offal, however, tartar does not tend to accumulate, meaning that you can dispense with novelties such as dog toothbrushes and bacon-flavoured toothpastes.
+Tartar is a biofilm produced by lactic acid bacteria, fuelled primarily by dietary carbohydrates.
+Thus, if you are going to feed your dog starchy foods like rice, you’ll need to follow up with tooth brushing.
+On a diet of raw meat, bone, and offal, however, tartar does not tend to accumulate—meaning you can dispense with novelties such as dog toothbrushes and bacon-flavoured toothpastes.

 As usual, your advice here makes a lot of sense.
 I’d like to see how practical such a diet would be for me to feed to our 10-year-old-life-long-kibble-fed dog (35 kilos, husky/shepherd mix), especially because of my lack of familiarity with animal products (vegetarian).
 Have you ever done a price comparison between what you feed your dogs and what it would cost to feed them one of the “higher quality” (aka, not regular grocery store) brands of kibble?
 Maybe an easy way to answer that is, how much does it cost you to feed your larger dog for one week?
 Cost is a factor to consider when presenting the idea of change to my husband.
 Thank you, Todd.
 Also, I’m so glad your site is active again!